 As the scholarship student at the Waverly School in NYC, Kate has her work cut out for her: her plan is to climb the social ladder and land a spot at Yale.
 She’s already found her “people” among the senior class “it” girls—specifically in the cosseted, mega-wealthy yet deeply damaged Olivia Sumner.
 As for Olivia, she considers Kate the best friend she’s always needed, the sister she never had.

 When the handsome and whip-smart Mark Redkin joins the Waverly administration, he immediately charms his way into the faculty’s and students’ lives—becoming especially close to Olivia, a fact she’s intent on keeping to herself.
 It becomes increasingly obvious that Redkin poses a threat to Kate, too, in a way she can’t reveal—and can’t afford to ignore.
 How close can Kate and Olivia get to Mark without having to share their dark pasts?

-I absolutely loved that this book had two different perspectives, because I’m a sucker for those.
+I absolutely loved that this book had two different perspectives because I’m a sucker for those.
 I love following the story through different eyes because it really reveals so much.
 Though Kate and Olivia were both main characters, I preferred Kate.
-She worked harder for what she wanted while Olivia was already rich.
+She was an extremely hard worker.